 You should also test any cleaners on an inconspicuous part of the futon seat first, such as inside a crease or underneath one of the pillows.
 This will ensure that it won’t leave spots or discolorations on the padding.

+Once you’ve chosen your cleaner, dip a soft cloth in water and add a few drops of cleanser into it.
 If this doesn’t work, mix one part vinegar with two parts water and spray onto the stain directly before dabbing at it again with a damp cloth until it’s gone.

 If all else fails, consider calling in professional cleaners who will know how best to treat each type of material safely and effectively – especially if your futon seat has been soiled by something particularly stubborn like red wine or motor oil!